 2. Keep the Design Simple

-- Keep the overall design clean and ensure there is enough breathing room
+- Keep the overall design clean, reliable, high-quality and ensure there is enough breathing room

 - Experiment with the placement of your logo so it stands out